ash1kc/SQL-projects/README.md

-# SQL-projects
-descriptive analysis of Fifa players
+Descriptive analysis of Fifa players